EoghannIrving/mindloom/README.md

 - Save tasks via the `/save-tasks` API endpoint or the web interface.
 - Retrieve saved tasks through the `/tasks` API endpoint.
 - Mark tasks complete via the `/daily-tasks` web page.
+- If `data/morning_plan.txt` exists, `/daily-tasks` shows only tasks referenced by the latest morning plan.
 - Render prompt templates via the `/render-prompt` API or the web interface.
 - Query ChatGPT via the `/ask` API endpoint.
 - Generate a daily plan via the `/plan` API endpoint.